provsalt/notes/Geography/Geographical investigation/Steps to carry out research.md

 # Guiding question and hypothesis
 Guiding question leads you to the hypothesis
 Eg: Do European tourist come to Singapore for eco-tourism?
-Eg: Is Singapore rainfall considered moderate?
+Eg: Is Singapore rainfall considered moderate.

 Hypothesis is a statement that you want to prove or disprove.